 10.06 Record of research contracts

-The Strategic Business Unit must maintain a research contracts register for all commissioned research contracts.
+The Directorate must maintain a research contract register for all commissioned research contracts.
 The Director of Finance shall receive a copy of the research contracts register as requested.

 10.07 Interim and final payments